microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraMSGroup.md

 This example demonstrates how to update a group main enabled.

-This command updates the mail enabled of a specfied group in Microsoft Entra ID.
+This command updates the mail enabled of a specified group in Microsoft Entra ID.

 ### Example 6: Update a properties for a group
 ```powershell